Hindi to be ‘generally’ taught third language in Maharashtra schools

 On April 20, a language consultation committee appointed by the Maharashtra government opposed the decision to make Hindi a mandatory third language in primary schools.

 On April 22, the government stayed its April 16 order.
-The new directives said that while the three-language policy would still take effect, students would no longer be required to study Hindi as their third language.
+The new directive said that while the three-language policy would still take effect, students would no longer be required to study Hindi as their third language.

 The three-language formula refers to teaching students English, Hindi and the native language of a state.
 It was introduced in the first National Education Policy in 1968 and was retained in the new policy introduced in 2020.